afurkank/vecquery_tune/README.md

 ## What it Does

-This project aims to optimize the vector query results of ChromaDB when the custom embedding function is a pre-trained BERT model from the HuggingFace library 'transformers'.
+This project aims to optimize the vector query results when you are using a custom embedding function to obtain vector embeddings from your documents.
+The custom embedding function can be any pre-trained BERT model from the HuggingFace library 'transformers'.

-It is useful when your query results are sometimes not related to your input.
+This is useful when your query results are sometimes not related to your input.

-To see the improved results, this project also allows you to run inference easily.
+To see the improved results, this project also allows you to run inference easily, utilizing the open-source vector database ChromaDB.

 ## How it Works